-- Such dwelling types shall be permitted only within conservation residential development. - Such dwelling types shall be permitted only within conservation residential development in the R-4 Zoning District, and within conservation and conventional residential development in the R-5 and R-6 Zoning Districts. - However, tower-mounted wind energy facilities on residentially used or zoned parcels shall be permitted by right up to the height of: a) 45 feet on parcels less than 40,000 square feet, b) 75 feet on parcels 40,000 to 200,000 square feet, and c) 100 feet on parcels greater than 200,000 square feet. - Such uses shall be allowed by right as accessory uses. - A conditional use permit shall be required for outside storage of material or equipment in excess of 10% of the site. - Agricultural education (accessory use to a principal agricultural use on sites of 200,000 sq. ft). - 7 Commentary: The inclusion of commercial activities may result in this use being considered an event of public interest and becoming subject to temporary use or conditional use provisions of this chapter. - 8 Accessory use ground-mounted solar energy systems of all sizes (small, medium, or large) shall be permitted in all zoning districts for those institutional, commercial, or industrial uses with campuses comprise of 5 acres or more. - 9 Accessory sSmall-scale solar energy systems that meet the exceptions of Section 151.113(U)(1)(c)1) shall not require a conditional use permit are permitted as an accessory use in all residential zoning districts.
+- 1 Such dwelling types shall be permitted only within conservation residential development. - 2 Such dwelling types shall be permitted only within conservation residential development in the R-4 Zoning District, and within conservation and conventional residential development in the R-5 and R-6 Zoning Districts. - 3 However, tower-mounted wind energy facilities on residentially used or zoned parcels shall be permitted by right up to the height of: a) 45 feet on parcels less than 40,000 square feet, b) 75 feet on parcels 40,000 to 200,000 square feet, and c) 100 feet on parcels greater than 200,000 square feet. - 4 Such uses shall be allowed by right as accessory uses. - 5 A conditional use permit shall be required for outside storage of material or equipment in excess of 10% of the site. - 6 Agricultural education (accessory use to a principal agricultural use on sites of 200,000 sq. ft). - Commentary: The inclusion of commercial activities may result in this use being considered an event of public interest and becoming subject to temporary use or conditional use provisions of this chapter. - 8 Accessory use ground-mounted solar energy systems of all sizes (small, medium, or large) shall be permitted in all zoning districts for those institutional, commercial, or industrial uses with campuses comprise of 5 acres or more. - 9 Accessory small-scale solar energy systems that meet the exceptions of Section 151.113(U)(1)(c)1) shall not require a conditional use permit. - 10 Projects involving the importation of up to 500 cubic yards of soil fill per acre, provided total fill volume is 10,000 cubic yards or less, are permitted by right in all zoning districts.